 After the power outage, when you perform the steps mentioned above, your air conditioner usually starts.
 But if your air conditioner is continuously tripping the breaker, it indicates that there are different problems.
 You can call for an air conditioning service in Tucson to fix the issue with your AC.
 The reasons behind a continuously tripping breaker can be:

 Blocked or clogged air filters can restrict the airflow inside your house.
-It also puts your air conditioning system in undue stress and makes the AC work harder to achieve its temperature.
+It also puts your air conditioning system under undue stress and makes the AC work harder to achieve its temperature.
 This leads your system to overheat the end result in the tripping of the breaker.

 Low Refrigerant Level